realm/realm-graphql-service/README.md

 ### Subscribing

-To subscribe for change notifications, start with `subscription` node.
-The subscription endpoint is `ws://ROS-URL:ROS-PORT/subscriptions`.
-Because schemas are different for different realms, you'll need to provide a [variable](http://graphql.org/learn/queries/#variables), called `realmPath` and set it to the path of the Realm you'd like to subscribe to.
-It will be used to dynamically resolve the schema upon subscription.
+To subscribe for change notifications, start with a `subscription` node.
+The subscription endpoint is `ws://ROS-URL:ROS-PORT/graphql/:path`.

 - Subscribing for queries: all object types have a pluralized node, e.g. `users`, `accounts`, etc. Every time an item is added, deleted, or modified in the dataset, the updated state will be pushed via the subscription socket.
 The node accepts the following optional arguments:
   - `query`: a verbatim [realm.js query](https://realm.io/docs/javascript/latest/#filtering) that will be used to filter the returned dataset.